dasch-swiss/dsp-api/docs/src/paradox/02-knora-ontologies/knora-base.md

 `UnknownUser`

-:   Any user who has not logged into the Knora API server is
+:   Any user who has not logged into Knora is
     automatically assigned to this group.

 `KnownUser`

-:   Any user who has logged into the Knora API server is automatically
+:   Any user who has logged into Knora is automatically
     assigned to this group.

 `ProjectMember`